-A postdoc appointment at Stanford's Deptartment of Surgery can be achieved through multiple avenues.
+A postdoc appointment in one of our labs can be achieved through multiple avenues.
 While Stanford will often list open positions, most of our postdocs start their journey by researching our faculty and finding a mentor.
 The Department of surgery also offers several ACGME and ASTS accredited fellowship programs.

 Meet our Postdocs

 Mentor: Dr. Jill Helms

 “You have to know how it works,” said Julia Dworan, MBBS.
 “Then you can think about how to help the patients, see if there is a treatment.”